zulip/zulip/docs/git/collaborate.md

 git checkout -b <custombranchname> <username>/<branchname>
 ```

-## Checkout a pull request locally
+## Check out a pull request locally

-Just as you can checkout any user's branch locally, you can also checkout any
+Just as you can check out any user's branch locally, you can also check out any
 pull request locally.
 GitHub provides a special syntax
 ([details][github-help-co-pr-locally]) for this since pull requests are
 specific to GitHub rather than Git.